CZ-NIC/knot-resolver/doc/gettingstarted-config.rst

 .. note::

-   **Reloading configuration** can fail even when your configuration is valid, because some options cannot be changed while running.
+   **Reloading configuration** may fail, even when your configuration is valid, because some options cannot be changed while running.
    You can always find an explanation of the error in the log accesed by the ``journalctl -eu knot-resolver`` command.

 ===============================
 Listening on network interfaces
 ===============================

-The first thing you will probably want to configure are the network interfaces to listen to.
+The first thing you will probably want to configure are the network interfaces to listen on.
-The following example instructs the resolver to receive standard unencrypted DNS queries on ``192.0.2.1`` and ``2001:db8::1`` IP addresses.
+The following example instructs the resolver to receive standard unencrypted DNS queries on IP addresses ``192.0.2.1`` and ``2001:db8::1``.
-Encrypted DNS queries using ``DNS-over-TLS`` protocol are accepted on all IP addresses of ``eth0`` network interface, TCP port ``853``.
+Encrypted DNS queries using the DNS-over-TLS protocol are accepted on all IP addresses of the ``eth0`` network interface, TCP port ``853``.

 .. code-block:: yaml